BauhausLuftfahrt/PAXelerate/README.md

 # README #

-Welcome to the repository of PAXelerate - an open source passenger flow simulation framework for advanced aircraft cabin layouts!
+Welcome to the repository of [PAXelerate](http://www.paxelerate.com) - an open source passenger flow simulation framework for advanced aircraft cabin layouts!

-### What is this repository for? ###

-* This repository hosts the code of PAXelerate
-* The current version under development is *alpha 0.2*
+* The current version under development is *Alpha 0.2*
-* Work on the implementation in java began in November 2014
+* The implementation began in November 2014

 ### How do I get set up? ###

 * The [Installation Guide](installation) is intended to enable a quick and easy setup
-* The [Tutorial](tutorial) provides a summary of the functional range and quick introduction for new users.
+* The [Tutorial](tutorial) provides a summary of the functional range and quick introduction for new users
 * The [Developers Guide](developer) summarises useful tips to get started with the development

 ### Contributors ###